 The main expenses for the trekking are food and accommodation.
 When you stay in the lodges or teahouses of the mountain better you eat your dinner and breakfast there where you stay.
 The price of the room is normally very low because the lodge’s owners make some benefit from food.
 Please do not try to eat outside food and drinks if you trekking in the Nepal mountains.

-Please do not haggle the Lodge Owner and do not ask for a discount because of the price managed by the Local tourism Enterprises Committee.
-Peoples are honest and hard working.
-So trying to ask more discount means disrespectful.
-Because nobody impressed with cheap tourist in the world.
+Please do not haggle with the Lodge Owner and do not ask for a discount because of the price managed by the Local tourism Enterprises Committee.
+Peoples are honest and hard-working.
+So trying to ask for more discount means disrespectful.
+Because nobody impressed with cheap tourists in the world.

 In Kathmandu Thamel, there are lots of gear shops you can haggle there.
 The quality is not so much good.
-If you really use for one time Nepal trekking its not too big deal.
-If you love the fancy gear you can buy Northface store.
+If you really use it for one-time Nepal trekking it's not too big a deal.
+If you love fancy gear you can buy the Northface store.
 But it is a bit expensive.
-Some expensive things like trekking sleeping bag, Down jacket, can be rented in Thamel which costs US$ 1 per day.
+Some expensive things like a trekking sleeping bag, a Down jacket, can be rented in Thamel which costs US$ 1 per day.

-In Nepal, some parts for the eastern side from Kathmandu bus journey is very long about 24 hours.
+In Nepal, some parts of the eastern side of the Kathmandu bus journey are very long about 24 hours.
 Even a bus ticket is the cheapest option we suggest you take a flight in the morning.
 Normally morning flights will be a delay but not cancel a lot.

-Normally from Lukla to Kathmandu and Kathmandu to Lukla the price for flight ticket US$ 178 per person per one way.
+Normally from Lukla to Kathmandu and Kathmandu to Lukla the price for a flight ticket US$ 178 per person per one way.
 The flight is the most convenient way of traveling but a bit expensive.
 Lukla airplane is small like 12-16 seats maximum.
-Tara airlines are the good options to buy a ticket and another option Sita air and Goma or summit air is normal.
-Nowadays Nepal airlines are not the best options to fly Lukla.

 If the weather condition is a bit bad helicopter is the best option It costs around 500 to 600 USD on a sharing basis.
 Remember that helicopter private is very expensive thousands of dollars for a single trip.